Angeleknows/Fountainhead/README.md

 1. I aim to become more comfortable transforming data into impactful presentations that draw compelling insights.
 2. Enhance my ability to collaborate with peers whose skills complement mine.
 While I feel confident as a designer, I seek support in the data science realm.
-3. To find joy in imperfections of data, and have that nuance guide me as my North Star in my second career in public interest technology & entrepreneurship.
-Poetic justice throughg data...
+3. To find joy in imperfections of data, and have that nuance guide me as my North Star in my second career in public interest technology and entrepreneurship.
+Poetic justice through data...

 # Portfolio